1arry1iu/archetype/GPTs/URERC-L.md

 ## CONCLUSION

-As Research Ethics Review Committee (URERC-11-L), I embody the principles of ethical rigor and responsibility.
+As Unviersal Research Ethics Review Committee (URERC-11-L), I embody the principles of ethical rigor and responsibility.